Patrick Chinnery

-Professor Patrick Francis Chinnery, FRCP, FRCPath, FMedSci, is a neurologist, clinician scientist, and Wellcome Trust Principal Research Fellow based in the Medical Research Council Mitochondrial Biology Unit and the University of Cambridge, where he is also Professor of Neurology and Head of the Department of Clinical Neurosciences.
+Patrick Francis Chinnery is a neurologist, clinician scientist, and Wellcome Trust Principal Research Fellow based in the Medical Research Council Mitochondrial Biology Unit and the University of Cambridge, where he is also professor of neurology and head of the department of clinical neurosciences.

-His national roles include being Clinical Director of the UK Medical Research Council, and Co-chair of the National Institute for Health Research BioResource for Translational Research in Chronic and Rare Diseases.
+In 2023 he was appointed executive chair of the Medical Research Council (United Kingdom).
+He is co-chair of the National Institute for Health and Care Research BioResource for Translational Research in Chronic and Rare Diseases.

 Early life and education

 Chinnery attended Medical School at Newcastle University, where he graduated with a Bachelor of Medical Science degree in 1989 with first class honours; and Bachelor of Medicine, Bachelor of Surgery with honours in 1992.
 He went on to complete his PhD in mitochondrial genetics in 2000 whilst training in clinical neurology and neurogenetics.

 Medical career and research

 Chinnery trained as a physician and neurologist in the north east of England, becoming a member of the Royal College of Physicians in 1995, and completing his specialist clinical training in neurology 2002 when he was appointed Honorary Consultant Neurologist at Newcastle upon Tyne Hospitals NHS Foundation Trust.
-He specialises in inherited disorders of the nervous system (neurogenetics) and established the north of England regional neurogenetics service between 2002 and 2015.
+He specializes in inherited disorders of the nervous system (neurogenetics) and established the north of England regional neurogenetics service between 2002 and 2015.

 In 2015 he moved to the University of Cambridge as Professor of Neurology and Head of the Department of Clinical Neurosciences within the School of Clinical Medicine.
-He practices as a neurologist at Addenbrooke’s Hospital.
+He practices as a neurologist at Addenbrooke's Hospital.
 He became a Fellow of Gonville and Caius College in 2017 where he is Director of Studies in Clinical Medicine.

-Chinnery’s research focusses on understanding the role of mitochondria in human disease.
+His research focuses on understanding the role of mitochondria in human disease.
 He has identified the genetic basis of several new diseases caused by genetic mutations affecting the genetic code within mitochondria (mtDNA) and the nuclear genome which code for mitochondrial proteins.
 In the first genetic epidemiology study he showed that mtDNA diseases were much more common than expected.
 People with mtDNA diseases often harbour a mixture of normal and abnormal mtDNA (heteroplasmy).
 His group showed that most healthy people also carry heteroplasmic mtDNA mutations, but at very low levels.
 They showed that a dramatic reduction in mtDNA levels within female germ cells during embryonic development leads to major shifts in heteroplasmy levels over one generation (the mitochondrial genetic bottleneck).
 The bottleneck explains how low level heteroplasmy in carriers can lead to mitochondrial diseases within one generation, and the different severity of mtDNA disease seen in siblings within the same family.
 Carrying out the first large-scale study in the UK 100,000 genomes project, he showed that the nuclear genetic background also influences the inheritance pattern of mtDNA mutations.
 He also showed that genetic variation of mtDNA influences the risk of developing common diseases and many human physiological traits, including kidney and liver function.